spryker/spryker-docs/_includes/pbc/all/install-features/202403.0/marketplace/install-the-marketplace-merchant-portal-core-feature.md

 {% info_block warningBox "Verification" %}

-Make sure that all propel-related entities with the merchant have the allowed/restricted access level according to the ACL configuration.
+Verify that all propel-related entities with the merchant have the allowed or restricted access level according to the ACL configuration.

 {% endinfo_block %}

 ## Adjust environment infrastructure

+{% info_block warningBox "Merchant Portal security" %}

 It's not safe to expose `MerchantPortal` next to the Back Office. `MerchantPortal` *must not have* OS, DNS name, VirtualHost settings, FileSystem, and service credentials shared with Zed.

+{% endinfo_block %}

+To adjust environment infrastructure, take the following steps.

-### 1) Set up a new virtual machine/docker container dedicated to MerchantPortal
+### 1) Set up a docker container for Merchant Portal

 `MerchantPortal` *must be* placed into its own private subnet and *must have* access to the following:

-- Primary Database
+- Primary database
 - Message broker

 `MerchantPortal` *must not have* access to the following: